How to Make Fermented Bean Paste

 3. Keep it in a warm place for three days and transfer to the fridge.

 It should have a pleasantly sour flavor if it has fermented properly.
 Do not even try it if it smells rotten.

 Now what do you do with this effervescent bean paste?
 I love it plain with chips or in a layer dip.
 I spread it on bread or even on cheese.
 Try it in pitas or sandwiches.
 Use it instead of refried beans.
 It is best raw, so if you want it warm try not to heat it higher than 100 degrees Fahrenheit if you wish to take advantage of it’s probiotic properties.

 You can use any dried bean, so be creative.
 Try garbanzo beans for a hummus-type spread.
 Try changing the seasoning.
-The onion and garlic are not necessary, though the garlic seems to help fermentation dramatically.
+The onion is not necessary, though the garlic seems to help fermentation dramatically.